Geosmithia morbida: Dispersal & Mechanism

 A gene has been found called geo1 found in different types of Geosmithia fungi.
 The geo1 gene is like a recipe for making a protein called GEO1, which belongs to a family of proteins called hydrophobins.
 These hydrophobins have a special coating that helps the fungus interact with its environment, like sticking to insects that might carry it around.
-When the scientists tried to build a "family tree" of the Geosmithia fungi based on the geo1 gene, it didn't match the family tree returned using Internal Transcribed Spacer (ITS) sequencing.
+When the scientists tried to build a "family tree" of the Geosmithia fungi based on the geo1 gene, it did not match the family tree returned using Internal Transcribed Spacer (ITS) sequencing.
 This suggests that the geo1 gene might be evolving in response to specific environmental pressures, like the need to interact with certain insects.
 The geo1 gene seems to be under pressure to stay relatively the same over time, as changes that would alter the protein sequence are not very common.
 This is called purifying selection.
-The fact that some Geosmithia species that aren't very closely related still have very similar geo1 genes could be due to strong purifying selection keeping the gene similar, or it could even be a sign of horizontal gene transfer happening between Geosmithia species.
+The fact that some Geosmithia species that are not very closely related still have very similar geo1 genes could be due to strong purifying selection keeping the gene similar, or it could even be a sign of horizontal gene transfer happening between Geosmithia species.
 Research shows that while the geo1 gene, which helps Geosmithia fungi interact with their surroundings, is present in many species, there's interesting variation in its details and how much of the corresponding protein is produced.
 The way this gene is evolving might be linked to the different lifestyles and ecological roles of these fungi, possibly including their relationships with insects, and could even involve gene sharing between different Geosmithia species.

 Environmental factors have been shown to play a role in not only the co-dispersal of the fungus and beetles but in their reproductive rates as well.
 It's important to note that without the walnut twig beetle, the fungus would have a very hard time infecting more trees.
 The walnut twig beetle's life cycle begins with the adult laying eggs on a black walnut tree, and larvae hatch from the eggs.
 The larvae burrow into the tree, and eat the phloem and cambium under the bark, leaving behind tunnels or "galleries" wherever they go.
 The larvae eventually will pupate and turn into adults.
 They will then chew their way out of the tree and fly on to lay eggs somewhere else.
 Geosmithia morbida grows within these galleries created by the larvae.
 The fungus feeds on the tree, killing the plant tissues as it grows.